Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *a) Any personnel that use the Test Subject auction are in violation of this clause.*

-*b) This law is null for the Red Wolves during ceasefire day between the Nova Corporation and the Red Wolves, which happens every Monday.

 8) Corporation Personnel ranking Classification-E are not allowed to leave and rejoin the Corporation in the middle of their punishment sentence.
 Leaving in the middle of a C-E sentence would lead to an extension of the issued C-E sentence and a demotion to "Test Subject”.

 9) All Corporation Personnel are forbidden from encouraging others to break the clauses in the Articles of Services for any reason.